2ndQuadrant/postgres-installer/README-windows.txt

 Setting up Perl
 ===============

+NOTE: if you want to restart service by service name then you should add this path to 'Environment variables'

 .
-Go into 'Environment variables' and set path of Perl which is '__INSTALLDIR__\pl-languages\perl-5.26\bin' .
-Open 'cmd' and restart the postgreSQL service
+Open 'cmd'
+. set PATH=__INSTALLDIR__\pl-languages\perl-5.26\bin;%PATH%
+.
+Rstart the service by pg_ctl
 .
 Connect to 'psql'
 .
 Run query 'CREATE LANGUAGE plperl;'